Mzlou/HoverMagic/README.md

-# HoverMagic
+# HoverMagic;
-Point, draw, understand that it is almost useless
+Point, draw, understand that it is almost useless;
+Stack: JavaScript, HTML, CSS;